Collaborative Honeypot Defense in UAV Networks: A Learning-Based Game Approach: Honeypot Game Theoretical Cooperative Defense Framework

 \begin{definition}[Contractual Fairness] If both participation fairness and reward fairness are satisfied, then the contract is said to be fair. \end{definition}

 In this paper, we design the optimal contracts for UAVs to solve the honeypot game under the following three levels of information asymmetry. \begin{itemize} \item \emph{Complete information scenario (benchmark)}.
 In this ideal situation, there exists no information asymmetry and the GCS knows the private type information of each UAV. \item \emph{Partial information asymmetry scenario}.
-The GCS has prior knowledge of the distribution of UAV types (i.e., $N_j/I,\forall j \in \mathcal{J}$) and the total number of UAVs (i.e., $I$), but is unaware of which UAV belongs to which type.
-Note that the distribution of UAV types can be obtained in various manners, e.g., making a survey questionnaire. \item \emph{Complete information asymmetry scenario}.
-The GCS only knows the total number of UAVs and the total number of UAV types. \end{itemize}
+The GCS {only knows} the distribution of UAV's types (i.e., $N_j/I,\forall j \in \mathcal{J}$) and the total number of UAVs (i.e., $I$), but is unaware of which UAV belongs to which type.
+Note that the distribution of UAV's types can be obtained in various manners, e.g., making a survey questionnaire. \item \emph{Complete information asymmetry scenario}. {The GCS does not have any knowledge of UAVs' private types in the honeypot game even for its distribution information.} The GCS only knows the total number of UAVs and the total number of UAV's types. {Besides, after multiple honeypot data-sharing interactions, the GCS is aware of the historical strategy information of participating UAVs, while any participating UAV knows the GCS's historical strategy information to itself.} \end{itemize}